browserengineering/book/book/scheduling-and-threading.md

 main thread, and integrate it with the rendering pipeline.
 It'll work like
 this:

-* When the browser thread changes scroll offset, notify the `MainThreadRunner` and store the result in a `pending_scroll` variable.
+* When the browser thread changes scroll offset, notify the `MainThreadEventLoop` and store the result in a `pending_scroll` variable.
 (Note that this does *not* cause an animation frame, it just stores the scroll for the next time an animation frame happens to occur.)
-* When `MainThreadRunner` decides to run an animation frame, first apply the `pending_scroll` to the `Tab`.
+* When `MainThreadEventLoop` decides to run an animation frame, first apply the `pending_scroll` to the `Tab`.
 Then, after running the rendering pipeline, *adjust* it if the document height requires clamping it.
 * When loading a new page in a `Tab`, override the scroll to 0.